charliescruggs/Final-Cover-Project/README.md

 Resources used for this project:

-Many resources were used that I found online to helo me with this project.
-Here are the links to my sources:
+Resources used to create this project:

 1. A series of WPF tutorials on Youtube : https://www.youtube.com/@ContinuouslyBuilding